The Final Girls: Plot

 Now aware that the characters who originally survived the movie can die, Max and the others decide to save anyone they can.
 They dress Tina in a life jacket and mittens, to prevent her from undressing.
 They also decide that Max, the only remaining virgin, is the new Final Girl, and plot to get Billy's machete into her hands so she can kill him and end the film.
 Meanwhile, Max and Nancy bond, and theorize that maybe if Nancy survives, she can go back home with Max and be whoever she wants.

 The group booby trap the cabin, then Tina lures Billy to them by performing a striptease.
 Tina panics as Billy gets closer and is killed when a trip wire accidentally sends her headfirst into a bear trap.
 Blake, Vicki and Gertie are also killed fighting off Billy.
 Chris, Nancy, and Max flee the cabin, and Billy chases after them.
-Chris is stabbed, and Billy kidnaps Nancy.
+They attempt to escape into a flashback, but Chris is stabbed, and Billy kidnaps Nancy.
 Max finds her at Billy's barn hideout, and the two women fight him, which results in Max getting stabbed, before they both escape.

 After the two retreat to the chapel, Max tells Nancy that in the real world she is Max's mother.
-They bid each other a tearful farewell.
-Then Nancy sacrifices herself, luring Billy with a striptease.
-Max collapses, but, now the Final Girl, she awakens with the power to kill Billy.
+Nancy realizes that in order for Max to become the true Final Girl, she must sacrifice herself, and the two bid each other a tearful farewell before Nancy lures Billy with a striptease and is killed.
+Max collapses, but, now the Final Girl, awakens with the power to kill Billy.
 They fight and she eventually decapitates him with his own machete.
 A wounded Chris arrives and the two kiss, while the credits for Camp Bloodbath play in the sky.

 Max wakes up to find herself in the hospital, where she is reunited with her friends.
 The group hears Billy Murphy's approach tune, and realize they are in Camp Bloodbath 2: Cruel Summer.
-Billy crashes through the glass doors of the hospital as the title appears.
-Max lunges at Billy, before the film abruptly ends.
+Billy crashes through the glass doors of the hospital as the title appears, and Max lunges at him.